rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

 type:
 description: >-
 content_markdown: >-
-  The Technopedia database is a graph database that uses graph structures for semantic queries with nodes, relationships, and attributes to represent the data.
+  The Technopedia database is a graph database that uses graph structures for semantic queries with nodes, relationships, and attributes.
   You access Technopedia data by querying nodes, attributes, or relationships in the Technopedia graph.<br>
   <br>

-  Before you start using the Technopedia query language (TQL), it's important to be familiar with nodes, attributes, and relationships in the Technopedia database.
+  Before you start using the Technopedia query language (TQL), you must be familiar with nodes, attributes, and relationships in the Technopedia graph database.

   #### Nodes in Technopedia

   Nodes represent entities that are equivalent to a data category such as hardware or software, and they are the main entity that you target when you query the Technopedia database. <br>
-  For example, you query the manufacturer node to get manufacturer data, or the software product node to get software product data. <br>
+  For example, you might query the manufacturer node to get manufacturer data, or the software product node to get software product data. <br>
   <br>
   The following list describes node charactertistics:

   <br>
-   * Represents data categories in Technopedia.
+   * Represent data categories in Technopedia.
    * Have attributes that store data in key-value pairs, for example, `{"edition" : "server"}`.
-   * Connect to other nodes through defined relationships.
+   * Connect with other nodes through defined relationships.

    Here's some examples of nodes and relationships: